clutchwave/mikeroberto-blog/src/data/post/2024/blood-work-july-2024.md

 Coupled with my very high ferritin, which we'll get to, and I believe I'm working through some liver issues, and they may be causing the high SHBG alongside.
 Hyperthyroidism may also be a possibility for me, you'll note that I haven't had a thyroid panel in a long time, so this is something I might as well check out, even though my diet/lifestyle wouldn't change much.

 Long story short, I want to see if fixing vitamin A and ferritin will fix SHBG, and thus fix free testosterone.
 I'll give it at least 3 more years.
-Worst case, I get on Maximus' enclomiphene when I'm ready to throw the towel in, but I'm not there yet.
+Worst case, I get on Maximus' enclomiphene when I'm ready to throw the towel in, but I'm not there yet.</li>

+	-
 ## THE UGLY: Ferritin

-Total Iron Binding Capacity (TIBC): 259 (previously, 258) [prefer 250-350]
+Total Iron Binding Capacity (TIBC):</strong> 259 (previously, 258) [prefer 250-350]

-- **Unsaturated Iron Binding Capacity:** 183 (previously 152) [prefer 111-343]
+<li>**Unsaturated Iron Binding Capacity:** 183 (previously 152) [prefer 111-343]

 	- **Iron, Serum:** 76 (previously 106) [prefer 40-140]